Southern California Chapter

-By Joseph C. Carmichael, MD, FACS and Maheswari Senthil, MD, FACS
+By Daniel Shouhed, MD, FACS and Howard Jen, MD, FACS

 Introduction and Young Surgeons’ Breakfast

-Southern California Chapter ACS strongly supports young surgeon’s career development through various activities throughout the year and during the annual meeting.
-The Young Surgeons’ Breakfast is one of such activity and is a key highlight of the SCCACS Annual Scientific Meeting in Santa Barbara.
+Southern California Chapter ACS strongly young surgeon’s career development through various activities throughout the year and during the annual meeting in Santa Barbara.
+The Young Surgeons’ Breakfast is on of such activity and is a key highlight of the SCCACS Annual Scientific Meeting.

-This year’s event promises to be just as exciting with a planned breakfast session on Saturday morning, January 26th, for surgeons under the age of 45.
-At the breakfast, attendees will have the opportunity to discuss health care policies, career planning and work/life balance with the distinguished surgeons.
+This year’s event promises to continue the tradition of being a can’t miss event with a planned breakfast session on Saturday morning, January 11th.
+This even is designed specifically for surgeons under the age of 45.
+During breakfast, the attendees will have the opportunity to discuss health care policies, career planning and work/life balance with the distinguished surgeons.
 Please make plans to join us for this highly rated annual event.

-The Surgical Jeopardy competition will take place on Saturday afternoon at the Annual Scientific Meeting in 2019.
-Residents from Southern California residency programs will compete for the coveted Dowden Trophy, as well as bragging rights in what should be an educational and highly entertaining event.
-Preliminary rounds will pit residency programs against one another, with the winner of each round advancing to final jeopardy for the tournament of champions.
+The Surgical Jeopardy competition will take place on Saturday afternoon, January 11, 2020 at the Annual Scientific Meeting.
+Residents from Southern California surgical residency programs will compete for the coveted Dowden Trophy, as well as bragging rights in what should be an educational and highly entertaining event.
+Preliminary rounds will pit residency programs against one another, with the winner of each round advancing to Final Jeopardy for the tournament of champions.

-Last year’s competition was exciting with the team from Loma Linda taking the trophy in the Final Jeopardy round.
-We will be contacting Southern California residency program directors and residents to encourage them to attend the meeting and represent their program in this exciting competition.
+Last year’s competiting teams ended with an exciting finish of the final Jeopardy question winner from Community Memorial Health Ventura County and the final Jeopardy points winner coming from USC.
+We will be contacting local residency program directors and residents to encourage them to attend the meeting and represent their program in this exciting bur friendly competition.

 Young Surgeons’ Travel Stipend

 The SCCACS is again offering the Young Surgeons’ Travel Stipend, which will be awarded on a competitive basis.
-The recipients of the 2018 Young Surgeon Travel Stipends were Mehraneh (Doran) Jafari, MD Irvine and Kaushik Mukherjee, MD, FACS Loma Linda.
-The purpose of the award is to encourage young practicing surgeons to participate in our local Chapter and/or national American College of Surgeons meetings by providing a stipend of $1,000 each to cover meeting attendance expenses.
+The three recipients of the 2019 Young Surgeon Travel Stipends were Jillian Angelo from UCLA-Harbor, Adam Truong from Cedar-Sinai, and Jill Dworsky from UCLA.
+The purpose of the award is to encourage young practicing surgeons to participate in our local Chapter and/or national American College of Surgeons meetings by providing a stipend of $1,200 each to cover meeting attendance expenses.
 The winners will be announced at the Young Surgeons’ Breakfast on Saturday and must be present to receive the award.